KirantiLoh/SocMedica/README.md

 - Clone the repo
 - Open terminal
 - Run `npm install` on terminal
+- Add `.env` file into current working directory
+- Edit the env variables to suit your workspace
 - Run `npm run dev` on terminal